As an Amazon Associate I earn from qualifying purchases.

 Place all ingredients into a blender and blend until smooth.

-Serve over your favorite Asian salad.
+Serve this sesame salad dressing over your favorite Asian salad.

 More Healthy Homemade Salad Dressing Recipes